 It includes all the terms and conditions of the loan transaction and ensures the parties have a thorough and complete written record of the deal and their intentions.
 As such, the note should be finalized before any money changes hands.

 The document also acts as a formal record of the transaction.

-An IOU is a written promise to repay a debt owed.
-Like a Promissory Note, this document recognizes a legally binding relationship between two parties — a Lender and a Borrower.
+An IOU is a written acknowledgment of debt and a promise to repay the debt owed.
+This document recognizes a legally binding relationship between two parties — a Lender and a Borrower.